 It can be a jungle out there on the road … and time-crunched drivers often produce a hectic environment full of aggressive maneuvers and little to no consideration for other vehicles.
 That’s when accidents happen, but you can be the one that makes all the difference.

 Defensive driving involves much more than on-the-spot responses when you’re in traffic.
 Here are some things you can do to stay ahead of the curve:

 1. Plan Ahead

-Know what you’re getting into before you even get out on the road.
+Surprisingly, defensive driving starts before you even leave home.
 Get in the habit of checking weather conditions, and if you know it’s going to be a wet or icy commute, make sure you leave yourself enough time to make that trip carefully, instead of feeling rushed during your commute and driving faster than you should in bad conditions.
 Take extra precaution when it comes to making tight turns like when you merge on and off of highway ramps.
 You should be mentally ready to make those turns extra slow.
 If at all possible, stick to a lane with a shoulder next to it, so you have somewhere to move in an emergency.

 2. Always Scan Your Surroundings